aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 Never wear your best pants when you go to fight for freedom.

-Last update: Fri Dec 27 05:08:27 2024
+Last update: Sat Dec 28 05:07:52 2024

 ### Let's play! 🎮